BeatrizCazatti/apple-hig-practice/README.md

 ## Learning Method

 This repository is more than just notes.
 Each concept is documented in a practical and reusable way to make learning objective, consistent, and easy to revisit.

+From memorizing Apple rules to understanding Apple’s design thinking.

 Each study may include:
 - Short explanation
 - HIG recommendation